 - Issues which lead to businesses being open to litigation are highly likely to involve many customers and less likely to be one or a handful of individuals.
 The lack of compliance is more likely to be systemic.
 Rather than an individual making a claim and approaching a law firm, litigation is more likely to be driven by events taking place or failures identified, then finding the customers willing to jump on the bandwagon.

-- Politicians have complained about the adverse effects of excessive litigation on the economy and on society.
+- Politicians have complained about the adverse effects of excessive litigation on the economy and society.
 Politicians have also given undertakings that if elected into government, they would ‘cut out the cancer of litigation’.